Investment Club Tax Printer Software

-You can't avoid the tax, but you can avoid the rush!
-Get your investment club ready for Tax Season early by ordering your Federal and State Club Tax Printers from ICLUBcentral -- the #1 tax preparation software for investment clubs.
+You can't avoid the tax, but you can avoid the rush.
+Order your Federal and State Club Tax Printers from ICLUBcentral -- the #1 tax preparation software for investment clubs.

-Club Accounting 3.2 Tax Printers can be purchased as either a download or as a pressed CD.
-Club Accounting Online Tax Printers will be accessible under the Taxes tab on your myiclub.com website following purchase.
+Club Accounting 3.2 Tax Printers can be purchased as either a download or as a pressed CD. myICLUB.com Tax Printers are accessible in the Taxes tab on your myiclub.com website following purchase.

-To receive maximum savings on ICLUBcentral software, including the lowest available prices for the 2013 Club Tax Printers, subscribe to StockCentral.com today!
+To receive discounts on ICLUBcentral software, including the lowest available prices for the 2014 Club Tax Printers, join StockCentral.com today!